garrandall/popular-music-data/tracks/die-in-your-arms-justin-bieber.md

 Eh, eh, eh, oh
 Don't stop baby, no (Alright)
 It's what you do to me, yeah
-Whoa, whoa, no, no, no, whoa, ooo-wooah
+Whoa, whoa, no, no, no, whoa, oo-woah
 Baby, please don't go, girl
 No, no, no, no